stoplightio/spectral/docs/guides/5-custom-functions.md

 You are strongly encouraged to review the custom functions a given ruleset provides.
 What you should hunt for is:
 - obfuscated code,
-- calls untrusted external library,
+- calls to an untrusted external library,
 - places where remote code is executed.

 If you notice any weirdness, consider forking the ruleset and removal of any evil-looking code.